177Lu-DOTA therapy – 100 mCi

 Who Should Avoid PRRT?

-• Patients with severely impaired kidney or liver function
+• Patients who have severe kidney or liver issues.

 Conclusion